Cantara/ProcessWatcher/README.md

 The main use-case here is to try to detect "listening probes" so that the application/service can act accordingly.
 This approach will not try to address agressive intrusions.

+### Rationale

+We belive that there might be tremendous value in making software services more aware of the threats that surround its running process both in developer awareness (i.e. seeing is believing - borderline security died in the last millenium) and to enable the developers and serices to make distinct actions when their environment gets infiltrated/attacked (i.e. prevent data leakages, protect customer/user data et all).

+This library is intended to implement support to explore these ideas.

-### A simple diagram showing the two phases and the event flows
+#### A simple diagram showing the two phases and the event flows

 ![ProcessWatcher event flow](https://raw.githubusercontent.com/Cantara/ProcessWatcher/master/docs/ProcessWatcherPhasesSequences.png)